 Jono explains the Quick-Wee method.

-If you have ever changed a nappy you may have noticed that the mere act of getting a wet wipe out and cleaning the perineum seems to be enough to the flow of urine.
+If you have ever changed a nappy, you may have noticed that the mere act of getting a wet wipe out and cleaning the perineum seems to be enough to increase urine flow.
 They randomised 353 children to the standard watch and wait versus gentle suprapubic stimulation with gauze soaked in saline.

 Does it work?

-When children (less than a year of age) were left to their own devices only about 12% ‘performed’ within 5 minutes.
-When the Quick-Wee technique was used 31% of infants did the deed.
+When children (less than a year of age) were left to their own devices, only about 12% ‘performed’ within 5 minutes.
+When the Quick-Wee technique was used, 31% of infants did the deed.
 This gives an NNT of just 4.7.
 Compare this with the NNT for antibiotics for pain reduction in otitis media of 16.
-Next time I’m after a urine sample I’m going to give it a go.
+Next time I’m after a urine sample, I will give it a go.

 Further reading